-It’s time to take a look at a systems perspective for Higher Ed success that was a big success for the LA Unified School District.
+It’s time to take a look at a systems perspective for Higher Ed success that was a big for the LA Unified School District.

 If you are suffering from insomnia some night, watch Mindwalk.
 This 1990 film, with Sam Waterston, will either cure you of sleeplessness or it will give you a nice look into a systems perspective.
 One of my favorite lines is,

 “At the subatomic level, there is a continual exchange of matter and energy between my hand and this wood.
 Between the wood and the air, and even between you and me.
 I mean a real exchange of photons and electrons.
 Ultimately, whether we like it or not, we’re all part of one inseparable web of relationships.”